Opelousas, Louisiana: Early years

 Opelousas takes its name from the Native American tribe Opelousa who had occupied the area before European contact.

 French traders, called coureurs de bois (forest trappers and hunters), arrived in the Opelousas area in the early 1740s to trade with the Opelousas Indians.
 The French encouraged immigration to the Opelousas Post before they ceded Louisiana to Spain in 1762.
 Governor Jean-Jacques d’Abbadie opened the "Opelousas Country" to settlers in 1763.
 An official post was established in 1764; Frenchman Louis Gérard Pellerin was appointed as the first commandant on July 1, 1764.

-By 1766, Saint Landry Catholic Church was built.
+By 1764, the “Parish Church of the Immaculate Conception of the Post of Opelousas” (later Saint Landry Catholic Church) was built.
 In 1769, about 100 families, mostly French, were living in the post.
 Don Alejandro O'Reilly, Spanish governor of Louisiana, issued a land ordinance to allow settlers in the frontier of the Opelousas Territory to acquire land grants.
 However, O’Reilly forbade Acadians from settling in the Opelousas area until his successor, Luis de Unzaga, nullified that order and allowed Acadians to settle at the Opelousas.
 The first official land grant was made in 1782.
 Numerous settlers: French, Spanish, Creoles, and Acadians – mainly from the Attakapas Territory – came to the Opelousas Territory and acquired land grants.
 By the mid-1780s, land was granted at the site of contemporary Opelousas.
 (Some people confuse the name of this Indian tribe and territory, Opelousas, with that of the Appaloosa horse.
 But there is no connection; the name for the Appaloosa breed is derived from Palouse, a river named by the Nez Perce Northwestern Plains Indians.)